 There are endless options of where to elope in Washington DC from monuments, museums, parks, downtown areas, and venues.

-All the monuments and memorials in Washington DC are considered the National Mall, which is also a part of the National Park Services.
+All the monuments and memorials in Washington DC are considered the National Mall, which is also part of the National Park Services.
 This means all monuments and memorials require a permit and a reservation time to elope at.
 The process is pretty simple and easy to go through though, which you can learn more about here.

 D.C.
-War Memorial — It’s absolutely beautiful with the classic circular marble structure honoring the fallen Washington DC residents who died in service during World War I. You can get married right inside the structure and/or have your guests inside the structure, which is nice in case of rain or needing shade from the heat.
+War Memorial — It’s absolutely beautiful with the classic circular marble structure honoring the fallen Washington DC residents who died in service during World War I. You can get married right inside the structure or have your guests inside the structure, which is nice in case of rain or needing shade from the heat.
 A permit and reservation time is required and you have a 2-hour limit here for your ceremony and photos.

 Jefferson Memorial — This spot is an ideal spot for eloping at during sunrise (no crowds!).
-You’re also right along the tidal basin (where the cherry blossoms are) and within walking distance from other beautiful spots for photos including the Washington Monument, the World War II Memorial, the D.C.
-War Memorial, and more.
+You’re also right along the tidal basin (where the cherry blossoms are) and within walking distance from other beautiful spots for photos including the Washington Monument, the World War II Memorial, and more.
 A permit is required, and you have a 2-hour limit for your ceremony and photos here.

 George Mason Memorial — This memorial is beautiful with a pond and tons of flowers in the spring.
 A permit is required, and you have a 1-hour limit for your ceremony and photos.
 No set-up is allowed.

 Lincoln Memorial — Although you cannot have a ceremony here, you can take photos here before or after your wedding (with a permit).
-The Lincoln Memorial is in the ideal spot with the reflecting pool, being right across from the Washington Monument (aka “The Pencil”), and within walking distance of the World War II Memorial.
+The Lincoln Memorial is in the ideal spot with the reflecting pool and within walking distance of the Washington Monument and World War II Memorial.

 A lot of the museums, including all of the Smithsonian Museums, in Washington DC have free admission.
 I would recommend getting married in a museum on a weekday in the morning to avoid crowds and/or renting out an event space at the museum.